Jan0660/JanD-Documentation/docs/advanced/ipc-api.md

 }
 ```
 ### DaemonEvents
-The coments represent their name when given over IPC.
+The comments represent their name when given over IPC.
 ```csharp
 [Flags]
 public enum DaemonEvents